 U1 Comprehensive Assessment Use this modifier when submitting a claim for comprehensive assessments.
 Do not use for assessment updates.
 U2 Case Plan Development Use this modifier when submitting a claim for the development of a case plan.
-Do use for case plan reviews and updates.
-U3 Ongoing Monitoring and Services Coordination Use this modifier when submitting a claim for activities related to ongiong monitoring and service coordination, including updates to the assessment and case plan.
-U4 Discharge Planning Use this modifier when submitting a claim for discharge planning activities.
+Development use for case plan reviews and updates.
+U3 Ongoing Monitoring and Services Coordination U4 Discharge Planning Use this modifier when submitting a claim for discharge planning activities.
 U5 СОР Use this modifier in addition to modifier U1, U2, U3, or U4 when submitting a claim for a member who is a COP participant.
 U6 Non-COP Use this modifier in addition to modifier U1, U2, U3, or U4 when submitting a claim for a member who is not a COP participant.